aligent/orocommerce-s3mediabundle/README.md

 $ bin/console aligent:s3:migrate-website-images some-bucket-name AWS_KEY AWS_SECRET ap-southeast-2 --env=prod
 ```

-Once the images have been copied to the new path, you can mark the core Oro\Bundle\MultiWebsiteBundle\Migrations\Data\ORM\MigrateFilteredAttachments data migration has run in the database and deploy the new version.
+Once the images have been copied to the new path, you can mark the core Oro\Bundle\MultiWebsiteBundle\Migrations\Data\ORM\MigrateFilteredAttachments
+and Oro\Bundle\AttachmentBundle\Migrations\Data\ORM\MigrateFilteredAttachments data migrations as run in the database (By performing a manual insert into the oro_migrations_data table)
+and deploy the new version.
 After the deploy is complete, you can delete all the images from their old path.

 Support
 -------